ChemAxon/jchem-webservice-docker/README.md

-This is only an example dockerization of [ChemAxon JChem PostgreSQL Cartride](https://chemaxon.com/products/jchem-engines).
+This is only an example dockerization of [ChemAxon JChem Web Services](https://chemaxon.com/products/jchem-engines).
 We don't suggest to use this exact image in production but it can provide an example to start building your own image.

 # 1. Prerequisets